 In vivo protein aggregation kinetics

 Amyloid formation has been studied extensively in test tube reactions, and using kinetic assays combined with mathematical modelling it is possible to decipher the microscopic reaction steps and the associated rates.
 This knowledge is very important e.g. to develop therapeutics that prevent certain reaction steps, in particular those that lead to the generation of toxic protein species.
 In living organisms, the steps that lead to amyloid deposition remain largely elusive, and the process had not yet been examined in a quantitative manner.
 In this project, we are using C. elegans expressing expanded polyglutamine (polyQ), which is associated with Huntington’s disease, as a model system to quantitatively examine the kinetics of amyloid formation in vivo.
-The use of this simple animal model allowed us to identify a mechanism of stochastic nucleation in each cell, followed by rapid aggregate growth (see recent preprint and figure below).
+The use of this simple animal model allowed us to identify a mechanism of stochastic nucleation in each cell, followed by rapid aggregate growth (see paper in PNAS and figure below).
 Based on this model we are continuing to investigate the interplay with cellular components, the difference between different tissues and cell types, as well as the role of ageing as a main risk factor for protein aggregation.

 Protein aggregation and cellular membranes